 My drawings are a lot like the katagami.

 Particularly in certain Meiji period design strategies.

-The first I made were for a show at Chase Young Gallery in Boston called Katagami Series in 2014.
+The first I made deliberately, which consciously called on katagami features, were for a show at Chase Young Gallery in 2014 in Boston called Katagami Series.